 Overview 1

 Identifying performance

-obligations2
+obligations .
+2

 Determining the

-transaction price 6
+transaction price .
+6

 Allocating the

-transaction price 8
+transaction price .
+8

 Contract acquisition

 costs 12

-Fulfilment cost 15
+Fulfilment costs 15

 Contract

 modifications 16

-Revenue from contracts with customers
+Revenue from contracts with customers The standard is final - A comprehensive look at the